Kihumba/private-/Phase-C/Curriculum/12 - Motivation & Commitment/README.md

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. A record of the recent challenges that I faced and the process I used to overcome them
+1. A written or recorded reflection of two or more times at Andela when my motivation and commitment faltered and how I reacted
 2. A written or recorded statement of what motivates me and how that keeps me committed to my work at Andela

 ## Objectives